Drawing to Scale

 - Select

-Page Settingsfrom the menu. - Choose
+Page Settings. - Choose

 - Display the drawing scale in the title block.

-- View actual units on the ruler.
+- See actual units on the ruler.

-Enter dimensions in the format numerical value unit.
-Supported units include mm, cm, m, and km.
-Examples: 6 mm, 12.5 cm, 5.11 m.
+In the Properties panel, enter dimensions as number unit.
+Supported units: mm, cm, m, and km.
+For example: 6 mm, 12.5 cm, 5.11 m.

-Drawing Scale in the Title Block
+Showing Scale in the Title Block

-To Assign a Title Block to a Drawing:
+Assigning a Title Block

-- Press the
+- Press

-Document-Title Block. - Press
+Document-Title Block. - Click

 Changeand select a title block.